GoogleCloudPlatform/genai-for-marketing/README.md

 In this repository, the following demonstrations are provided:

-**- Marketing Insights**: Utilize Looker Dashboards to access and visualize marketing data, enabling the creation of tailored marketing materials such as headlines, product descriptions, email campaigns, and visuals.
+* **Marketing Insights**: Utilize Looker Dashboards to access and visualize marketing data, powered by Looker dashboards, marketers can access and visualize marketing data to build data driven marketing campaigns.
 These features can empower businesses to connect with their target audience more efficiently, thereby improving conversion rates.
-**- Audience and Insight finder**: Conversational interface that translates natural language into SQL queries.
-By offering precise insights into data, it assists businesses in making more informed decisions.
+* **Audience and Insight finder**: Conversational interface that translates natural language into SQL queries.
+This democratizes access to data for non-SQL users removing any bottleneck for marketing teams.
-**- Trendspotting**: Identify emerging trends in the market by analyzing Google Trends data on a Looker Dashboard and summarizing news related to top search terms.
-This can help businesses to stay ahead of the competition and to develop products and services that meet the needs of their customers.
+* **Trendspotting**: Identify emerging trends in the market by analyzing Google Trends data on a Looker dashboard and summarize news related to top search terms.
+This can help businesses to stay ahead of the competition and to develop products and services that meet the needs and interests of their customers.
-**- Content Search**: Improve the search experience for enterprise users with Gen App Builder.
-This can help businesses to find the information they need more quickly and easily.
+* **Content Search**: Improve search experience for internal or external content with Vertex AI Search for business users.
-**- Content Generation**: Craft compelling and captivating email content, website articles, social media updates, and assets for PMax, all aimed at achieving specific goals such as boosting sales, gathering leads, or enhancing brand recognition.
-This encompasses both textual and visual elements.
+* **Content Generation**: Reduce time for content generation with Vertex Foundation Models.
+Generate compelling and captivating email copy, website articles, social media posts, and assets for PMax.
+All aimed at achieving specific goals such as boosting sales, generating leads, or enhancing brand awareness.
+This encompasses both textual and visual elements using Vertex language & vision models.
-**- Workspace integration**: Transfer the assets you've generated earlier to Workspace and visualize in Google Slides, Docs and Sheets.
+* **Workspace integration**: Transfer the insights and assets you've generated earlier to Workspace and visualize in Google Slides, Docs and Sheets.

 ## Notebooks and code samples